 We would like to give sufficient conditions on $\lambda^{\pm}_{C}$ which ensure that the induced state $\omega_{0}$ is a Hadamard state.

-Recall that we use the density $dVol_{g}$ to identify distributions with distributional densities on $M_{0}$.
-Similarly we use the density $|h(s, \theta)|^{\12}dsd\theta$ to identify distributions with distributional densities on $C$.
-Changing the gauge $(f, S)$ amounts to multiply distributions on $C$ by some smooth, non-zero function hence does not change their wavefront set.
+Recall that we use the density $dV\!\!ol_{g}$ to identify distributions with distributional densities on $M_{0}$.
+Similarly, we use the density $|h(s, \theta)|^{\12}dsd\theta$ to identify distributions with distributional densities on $C$.
+Changing the gauge $(f, S)$ amounts to multiplying distributions on $C$ by a smooth, non-zero function hence does not change their wavefront set.